Should I Drop this Course or Not? Making the Decision

 - Late course drops will result in no fee refund.

 If you miss the initial deadline to withdraw from courses without academic penalty and find that you cannot complete the course, you may submit a request on eService to withdraw late from the course.
 This process may be used to withdraw late from current session courses only, and not from previous sessions.
-The deadline to withdraw late from a course at St. George and UTM courses may be different from UTSC.
+Deadline dates can vary for courses held at UTSC, UTM, or the Faculty of Arts and Science (FAS) at St. George.

 There is a process in place for late withdrawals and there are some restrictions.
 For more details, see the Office of the Registrar's website.
 If you need assistance, you are strongly encouraged to speak with staff in the AA&CC before declaring your intent to withdraw late from a course.